 Status: The Queen Elizabeth II Platinum Jubilee Recognition Act received Royal Assent on March 24, 2022

-Ministry responsible: Culture and Status of Women
+Ministry responsible: Culture

 The Queen Elizabeth II Platinum Jubilee Recognition Act (formerly Bill 1) celebrates Her Majesty’s 70 years of reign and honours her legacy of public service.

 The act establishs awards and scholarships to recognize Albertans who have helped change our province for the better through volunteerism, public service and community leadership.

 Queen Elizabeth II is the first British monarch to celebrate a Platinum Jubilee, and this historic milestone is deserving of a celebration that recognizes her legacy across the Commonwealth.

 The Queen Elizabeth II Platinum Jubilee Recognition Act:

 - Establishes awards and scholarships to recognize young Albertans who are leaders in their communities and in the arts.
 These would replace the Golden Jubilee awards established in 2002 and increase monetary prizes to $7,000.